VAIOT/lottery-smartcontract/README.md

 # Lottery Smart Contract

 This project showcases and tests Lottery Smart Contract.

-The contract allows owner to open up lotteries, add participants of the lottery, get a random number, pick winners of the lottery and payout the winnings to them.
+The Raffle contract allows owner to open up lotteries, add participants of the lottery, get a random number, pick winners of the lottery and payout the winnings to them.

+The RaffleWinnerPicker has a very similiar functionality to the Raffle contract with one main difference - the contract does not payout any money to the winners.
+The contract is strictly for opening up lotteries without money, adding participants of the giveaway and finding X amount of winners using the VRF Chainlink technology.

 This is a hardhat repository.
 Before doing anything run